-Since the brilliant new Range Rover SUV went on sale at the end of last year, Land Rover has already introduced a new fuel-efficient V-6 option, added the smaller and sportier Range Rover Sport and showcased an advanced hybrid model that will eventually be headed our way
+Since the brilliant new Range Rover SUV went on sale at the end of last year, Land Rover has already introduced a new fuel-efficient V-6 option, added the smaller and sportier Range Rover Sport and showcased an advanced hybrid model that will eventually be

 .
 Now, the British automaker is expanding the lineup yet again, this time with a new long-wheelbase model.
 Unveiled to the world today at the 2013 Los Angeles Auto Show, the new long-wheelbase Range Rover and Autobiography Black package are specced to impress.